artalar/reatom/docs/src/pages/packages/npm-react.md

 }
 ```

 What, why?
-In the example bellow we creating "inline" atoms, which will leave only during the component lifetime.
+In the example bellow we creating "inline" atoms, which will live only during the component lifetime.
 Here are the benefits of this pattern instead of using regular hooks:

 - You could depend your atoms by a props (deps changing will cause atom recreation and it state dropping).
 - Easy access to services, in case you use reatom as a IoC.